ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 10.md

 Compare the use of ontologies as a knowledge base with LLMs in the area of patient's safety in medication use.

 ## Expected Outcomes
-Two possibilities can be presented:

-**1)	RAG methodology**

-a.
-Feed the LLM with the data sources used in OntoPharma
-b.
-Ask the LLM about a patient's treatment adequation bearing in mind their clinicial variables.
-c.
-Compare the LLM results with OntoPharma's in SAP-QAS environment.

-This methodology would allow to establish if LLMs are superior to the ontologies for knowledge representation capacity, due to them using the same data sources.

-**2)	Few-shot promting**

-a.
-Define some examples to point the LLM on how to return info.
-b.
-Ask the LLM about a patient's treatment adequation bearing in mind their clinicial variables.
-c.
-Compare the LLM results with OntoPharma's in SAP-QAS environment.

-This methodology would allow to establish if LLMs have better info to guarantee the patient's safety in medication use than OntoPharma.

 ## Tools